tonysm/jigsaw.tonysm.com/source/_posts/2020-08-07-reddit-s-hotness-algorithm.markdown

 date:   2020-08-07
 tags: reddit algorithm laravel eloquent
 section: content
+excerpt: Reddit's "hotness" Algorithm can be used in web applications to generate the feeling of "trends" in many different scenarios.
+Here's how to implement it in Laravel with Eloquent and a Relational Database.
 ---

 I long time ago I was working on a location-based social network.
 We basically divided the World into groups according to the demographics of the region (crowded places would have more, smaller groups).
 Inside a group, you have many different "topics" (that's not what we called all this, it's just an example so you get a general idea).